herbs for menopause weight gain

 NOTE: the same study also showed that cinnamon has a prebiotic effect.

-Alternative prebiotics to try: marshmallow, inulin, cinnamon, fenugreek.
+Alternative prebiotics to consider: marshmallow, inulin, cinnamon, fenugreek.

 Second, red clover contains isoflavones (plant estrogens) that are helpful for regulating estrogen.
 Since estrogen imbalance plays a significant role in weight gain, red clover can be helpful in bringing the body back to harmony.